WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 Performing common image processing tasks on Big Data is often extremely slow using desktop PCs, our goal is to move these tasks to HPC to speed up and simplify the workflow for the end user.
 Simple image processing tasks such as user-defined cropping, dimensionality reduction, registration and bleach correction are often already written in various languages and packages, but often are single threaded.

-This candidate for this project would help combine these exiting open-source tools into a parallelisable, multi-threaded image processing toolbox implementation into the IPP.
+The candidate for this project would help combine these exiting open-source tools into a parallelisable, multi-threaded image processing toolbox implementation into the IPP.

 Tools to be developed may include:
 - ROI Crop Images using the lightweight image viewer